nexodus-io/nexodus/README.md

 ### Additional Features supported by the project, not shown in the above examples:

-- You can also run the jaywalk command on one node and then run the exact same command and keys on a new node and the assigned address from the supervisor will move that peering from to the new machine you run it on along with updating the mesh as to the new endpoint address.
+- You can also run the aircrew command on one node and then run the exact same command and keys on a new node and the assigned address from the ControlTower will move that peering from to the new machine you run it on along with updating the mesh as to the new endpoint address.
 - This can be run behind natted networks for remote spoke machines and do not require any incoming ports to be opened to the device.
 Only one side of the peering needs an open port for connections to be initiated.
 Once the connection is initiated from one side, bi-directional communications can be established.
 This aspect is especially interesting for IOT/Edge.